Misophonia is a complex and nuanced disorder.

-They are simply not able to filter out certain sounds, it’s not a choice and they have no agency in this.
-With practice and life experience (and once their frontal cortex has fully developed) they may get better at developing coping mechanisms and be less likely to glare and lash out but try to give them some leeway.
-They may have many other wonderful qualities as a result of their heightened sensitivity.
+It’s not a choice and they have no agency in this.
+With practice and life experience (and once their frontal cortex has fully developed) they may get better at developing coping mechanisms and be less likely to glare and lash out, but try to give them some leeway.

 6) Have some flexibility around eating arrangements